Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Frame.md

 ### `older`
 The next-older visible frame, in which control will resume when this frame completes.
 If there is no older frame, this is `null`.
+If this frame is a suspended generator or async call, this will also be `null`.

-Accessing this property will throw if `.onStack == false`.
+Accessing this property will throw if `.terminated == true`.

 ### `onStack`
 True if the frame this `Debugger.Frame` instance refers to is still on